AmateurPanda92/pokemon-rby-dx/README.md

 * **Tweaked trainer sprites**, to be more in-line with the anime aesthetic that the new Pokémon sprites will be designed to adhere to.
 * **Antialiased text** and other UI elements like **menu and textbox borders** (might be too ambitious).
 Maybe support for [variable-width fonts](https://www.youtube.com/watch?v=xm7Iv4aKFGk)?

+### Audio

+* Sound will largely remain unchanged.
+It should, however, be possible to **improve the sound quality of Pikachu’s cry and voice clips** in Yellow: can double the sample rate, since the game can now use the GBC-exclusive double CPU clock speed and can utilise more ROM banks to store higher-resolution samples.
+Might also be able to squeeze some less harsh downsampling out of the effective 2-bit (variable amplitude) bit depth by playing around with different dithering methods and input levels when re-encoding the sound data.
+This is all assuming I can get hold of the original, uncompressed voice samples from somewhere ([Retro Game Mechanics Explained](https://www.youtube.com/watch?v=fooSxCuWvZ4) managed to find them somewhere).
+* There appears to exist at least one **unused hidden track** in the original ROM data, which could potentially be used for a new feature addition to the game.
+* Could maybe port the **2<sup>nd</sup>-gen games’ audio engine** over, in order to be able to use the richer instrument sounds (possibly with a user option to select which version they’d prefer to hear).

 ### UI/UX

 * Add **UI niceties** that were added in future generations, such as: